On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: Breaking Self-Locking with Directions

-where $\lambda> 0$ controls the strength of critique injection, and the expectation is taken over on-policy trajectories.
-The resulting gradient update can thus be written as

-Eq.~\ref{eq:combined_update} shows that injecting the critiques requires only a \emph{minimal} modification to the actor update: it suffices to apply an additive shaping to the advantage

-while keeping the outcome reward and the underlying RL optimization machinery unchanged.
+\textbf{Minimal injection via advantage reweighting.} Let ${\mathcal J}_{\mathrm{RL}}$ denote the standard actor surrogate used by a policy-gradient RL algorithm.
+We consider the augmented surrogate { } where $\lambda> 0$ controls the strength of critique injection, and the expectation is taken over on-policy trajectories.
+The resulting gradient update can thus be written as { } which shows that injecting the critiques requires only a \emph{minimal} modification to the actor update: it suffices to apply an additive shaping to the advantage $\widehat A_t \leftarrow A_t+\lambda\,u_t$ while keeping the outcome reward, critic target, and the underlying RL optimization machinery unchanged.
 Since the coefficients $u_t$ are derived from the likelihood-margin objective, the resulting update can be directly interpreted as \textbf{\textit{reallocating}} policy-gradient magnitude from negatively critiqued steps to positively critiqued ones within the same trajectory, aligned with the directional critiques.